 This is yet another broker that thinks it can fool us with its alleged Saint Vincent and the Grenadines license, which is not a license at all.
-This is because the Caribbean nation does not have a financial regulator as of yet, and as such cannot give away proper forex and CFD trading licenses.
+This is because the Caribbean nation does not have a FX regulatory framework as of yet, and as such cannot give away proper forex and CFD trading licenses.

 WaveToMarkets may be located there and locally incorporated there, but in no way does that mean that it is licensed there.
 WaveToMarkets is thus NOT REGULATED, making it an immediate risk to all those that invest in it.

 Traders should be trading with risk-free brokers, that hold licensed from renowned and austere agencies, like the FCA or CySec , which have made a name for themselves as some of the top regulators.
 Readers should be aware that both agencies have adapted very strict rules of conduct, and their licensing framework guarantees safety and security for all clientele.
 A good example of this is the segregation of accounts which assures that client money and broker money are kept in separate accounts.
 Furthermore, FCA/CySEC brokers participate in a financial reimbursement scheme that cover traders losses in case the broker becomes insolvent.
 The FCA provides up to 85 000 pounds per person, while CySEC guarantees up to 20 000 euros.

 What’s more is that the broker has the right to deny access or close an account without notice.

 The website offers the MT4.
 But, seeing that we were unable to log into the trading area, we have no way to verify this.